karthikziffer/darknet/README.md

 The last line gives statistics of the whole batch:

 * **80194**: Number of batches trained so far.
-**6.186997:** Accumulated lost.
+**6.186997:** Accumulated loss.
 The lower the better.
 You could use this as a reference to stop your training.
 **6.712183 avg**: The average loss (error) for this batch.
 We expect it to be the lowest as possible.
 You could also use this as a reference to stop your training.
 **0.000010 rate**: Learning rate used to update the weights while training this batch.
 **2.998310 seconds**:  How long it took to train this batch.